GaetanCARRE/WebFortify/README.md

 git clone https://github.com/GaetanCARRE/WebFortify.git
 ```

 ### Installation Steps

 1. Create a virtual environment:

    ```
    python -m venv back-web-fortify/venv
    ```

-2. Then run the start script:
+2. Run the start script:

-   On windows:
+   On Windows:

    ```
    webfortify_start.ps1
    ```

    On Unix:

    ```
    python webfortify.py
    ```

 ## Usage

-To start using the Web Vulnerability Scanner, launch webfortify.py script.
-Navigate through the React application to set up and start your scans.
-The interface will guide you through configuring the scan parameters and initiating the scanning process.
+To initiate the Web Vulnerability Scanner, run the `webfortify.py` script.
+Navigate through the React application to configure and start scans.
+The user-friendly interface guides you through setting scan parameters and initiating the scanning process.

 ## API Documentation

-The Flask backend provides a set of RESTful API endpoints for initiating scans, retrieving scan results, and managing scan configurations.
+The Flask backend provides RESTful API endpoints for initiating scans, retrieving results, and managing configurations.
 Full documentation on these endpoints is available within the application.

 ## Contributing

-We welcome contributions to the Web Vulnerability Scanner!
-Current contributors to the project include Gaetan, Yara, Julie, Martin, Clément, and Ludo.
-If you're interested in contributing, please follow these steps:
+We welcome contributions from developers interested in enhancing the Web Vulnerability Scanner.
+Current contributors include Gaetan, Yara, Julie, Martin, Clément, and Ludo.
+To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.
-3. Commit your changes and open a pull request.
+3. Commit changes and open a pull request.
-4. Your pull request will be reviewed by one of the project maintainers.
+4. Your pull request will be reviewed by project maintainers.

-For any contributions, please adhere to the coding standards and guidelines provided in the repository.
+Adhere to coding standards and guidelines provided in the repository.

 ## License

 This project is released under a standard open-source license.
-For more information, please see the LICENSE file in the repository.
+For details, refer to the LICENSE file in the repository.